 Inside the report, you’ll find a deeper dive into the priorities, roadblocks, challenges and success metrics that affect each stage.
 Download now.

 Successfully navigating the stages of your digital transformation

 Now that you understand why digital progression is important and where your organization may fall on the digital maturity scale, let’s talk about strategic ambitions – and the challenges that come with them – at each stage.

 When exploring your ambitions and financial opportunities, you’ll want to ensure you have a solid digital foundation.
 Is your tech stack streamlined for ease?
 Can you create and distribute content efficiently?
 Are you able to deliver powerful multi-channel experiences?
 What about digital ad revenue opportunities?
 All of these questions are crucial to ask when evaluating whether your tech and content platform enable you to truly evolve.
-Cloud-native digital experience platforms (DXP) like Arc XP can help answer yes to all of this and more.
+Cloud-native digital experience platforms (DXP) like Arc XP, which is built on AWS, can help answer yes to all of this and more.

 In addition to your tech, you also should look at your people.
 The report found a key blocker for digital progress was in fact talent – think developing legacy employees, strengthening digital skills and external recruitment.
 According to the media and entertainment organizations surveyed, 49% identified ‘People’ as an important next step in their journey, regardless of their level of digital maturity.
 With the rise of Silicon Valley tech giants and bigger, better benefit packages, attracting and retaining talent will take a larger investment – with its fair share of competition.
 But it will pay off as you continue to evolve and grow.